hoprnet/hoprnet/DISCUSSIONS.md

 _These discussions relate to the implementation of the HOPR protocol, or more particularly, `hoprd`.
 The protocol is defined by our yellowpaper, but the only existing implementation is located in `packages/hoprd`, as a Typescript/JavaScript node.js application._

+### Adding an on-ramp layer to hoprd

+#### Problem statement
+Right now we are stuck w/having to fund every initial node, which is cumbersome and not scalable for mainnet.

+#### Discussion

+Ideally, we provide a way within the node to allow users to be able to on-ramp their node directly in the app (e.g. integrate https://ramp.network/ as a command within chat or as a widget in hoprd)

+#### Additional notes

+Initially saw in #430.

 ### Major refactor needed in our database

 #### Problem statement